 Kidney disease is a life-threatening complication of T1D that creates a significant personal and economic burden.
 In 2015, end-stage renal disease cost Medicare \$34 billion.
-If new therapies could lower ESRD rates by 50 percent, Medicare would save more than \$51.6 billion in 10 years.
+If new therapies could lower ESRD rates by 50 percent, Medicare would save more than \$51.6 billion in 10 years.9 example of how the SDP is filling critical gaps as pharmaceutical companies have no incentive to test for new uses of a generic drug.

 A promising SDP-funded trial is testing whether a generic medication may halt or slow the progression of early kidney disease in people with T1D.
-This trial is yet another example of how the SDP is filling critical gaps as pharmaceutical companies have no incentive to test for new uses of a generic drug.
+This trial is yet another

-&lt;sup>9 Winn, A, Skandari, R, O'Grady, M, and Huang, E. "Potential Medicare Savings of Reduced End Stage Renal Disease in Patients with Diabetes," February 2019.
+9 Winn, A, Skandari, R, O'Grady, M, and Huang, E. "Potential Medicare Savings of Reduced End Stage Renal Disease in Patients with Diabetes," February 2019.
 Unpublished white paper.

 Heart disease is also a significant burden for people with diabetes.
-In 2014, 1.5 million people with diabetes were hospitalized for major cardiovascular disease.
-Overall, people with diabetes face a twofold increase in heart disease compared to those without diabetes.
-However, people with T1D face an even greater risk.
+In 2014, 1.5 million people with diabetes were hospitalized for major cardiovascular disease.10 Overall, people with diabetes face a twofold increase in heart disease compared to those without diabetes.11 However, people with T1D face an even greater risk.12